Therapeutic Drug Monitoring

 Therapeutic Drug Monitoring, or TDM as it is also known, is a field in pharmacology, which deals with the measurement and monitoring of drug concentration in the blood stream.
 However, TDM isn’t only applied after the patient is given a drug, but also before.

 This is called a priori Therapeutic Drug Monitoring and it is the field of “determining the initial dose regimen to be given to a patient, based on clinical endpoint and on established population pharmacokinetic-pharmacodynamic (PK/PD) relationships.
 These relationships help to identify sub-populations of patients with different dosage requirements, by utilizing demographic data, clinical findings, clinical chemistry results, and/or, when appropriate, pharmacogenetic characteristics”.

 Automated Medication Management as a tool for personalized medicine

 RescueDose’s technology is positioned to lead the niche of personalized pahramacology and personalized medicine.
 In order to deliver and ensure high quality a priori TDM the human aspect in the process has to be minimized.
-Medical staff are human beings and they are affected by many things, as we all are.
-Even with all the knowledge they possess, medication errors and other treatment related risks sill occur.
+Even with all the knowledge medical staff possess, medication errors and other treatment related risks sill occur.
 This is why an automated process and system which utilizes a database of knowledge and personal information about the patient to calculate the accurate dosage and timing and dispense the medication in a “ready to use” form, is crucial.